mpkondrashin/tmdetect/README.md

 1. Download [the latest release](https://github.com/mpkondrashin/tmdetect/releases/latest) of ```acentral``` executable for your platform.
 2. Copy ```acentral_config_example.yaml``` to ```config.yaml``` in the same directory as ACentral executable itself.
 Edit ```config.yaml``` and change mandatory fields to correct values.
 Optional values can be omitted.
 3. Run ```acentral``` executable.
+4. If it runs ok, then run it daily using Task Scheduler for Windows or crontab on Linux

 ### Configuration
 ACentral provides the following ways to provide options:
 1. Configuration file ```config.yaml```.
-Application seeks for this file in its current folder or folder of CertAlert executable
+Application seeks for this file in its current folder or folder of executable
 2. Environment variables
 3. Command line parameters